panda-planner-dev/ipc2020-domains/README.md

 [Transport](total-order/Transport) | 40 | [Paper](https://ojs.aaai.org/index.php/AAAI/article/view/12083 "totSAT-Totally-ordered hierarchical planning through SAT") | ?
 [Woodworking](total-order/Woodworking) | 40 | [Paper](https://ojs.aaai.org/index.php/AAAI/article/view/12083 "totSAT-Totally-ordered hierarchical planning through SAT") | ?

 **Partial Order**
+Note that the initial presentation of results of the IPC 2020 did include a table without the Barman-BDI domain.
+This was an oversight when creating the presentation.
+The competition was run with Barman-BDI.
+You can find the correct slides [here](https://ipc2020.hierarchical-task.net/results/results).
 Domain | Problems | Papers | License
 --- | ---: | --- | ---
 [Barman-BDI](partial-order/Barman-BDI) | 20 | - | ?